docker/docs/docker-cloud/apps/service-redeploy.md

 You can **redeploy** services in Docker Cloud while they are running to regenerate a service's containers.
-You might do this when a new version of the image is pushed to the registry, or in order to apply changes that you made to the service's settings.
+You might do this when a new version of the image is pushed to the registry, or to apply changes that you made to the service's settings.

 When you redeploy a service, Docker Cloud terminates the current service